Bianca Dittrich (physicist)

 Dittrich has made important contributions to loop quantum gravity, spin foam models and cosmological aspects of quantum gravity.
 She is currently focusing on investigating the large scale behavior of spin foam models.

 In 2007 she was awarded the Otto Hahn Medal for young scientists from the Max Planck Society.
 In 2008-2009 she received the Marie Curie Research Fellowship.
-In 2014 she was awarded the Ontario Early Researcher Award.
+In 2014 she was awarded the Ontario Early Researcher Award and in 2024 the Canadian CAP-CRM Prize in Theoretical and Mathematical Physics.